Join Guerrilla Games

-Working for Guerrilla's Amsterdam studio entitles you to a whole host of perks and benefits, including:
+Working for Guerrilla entitles you to a whole host of perks and benefits, including:

-- Profit share bonuses, milestone bonuses and discretionary bonuses
+- Profit sharing, milestone bonuses and an annual discretionary bonus

 - Training and development opportunities

-- Sony product discounts and free first-party games
+- Sony product discounts and free games from other first party Sony studios

 - Gym membership discounts

 - Sick pay (100% during the first year, 70% during the second year)

 - Life insurance

 We hire expatriates from all over the world, and offer tailored relocation packages that include: